 “All I’m saying is don’t get your hopes up.
 Not every relationship has a fairy tale ending, ya know?”
 Kat said hugging her friend, “I’m just happy to have a BFF like you!”

 “Aww, Kat!
 I love you, too,” Jean said with a laugh.
 They stayed up well into the night catching up on each others life.
 That was the thing with their relationship, no matter how long they have been apart or haven’t talked, it seemed like they could always pick up where they left off.
 Their conversation came so easy.
 They talked about movies they wanted to see, and places they wanted to visit.
 Kat gave a yawn and looked at her watch.

 “Oh, it’s late.
 We should get to bed,” Kat said stretching and getting up off the comfy couch.
 She could have totally fallen asleep on it.

 “You’re right.
 We need to get up early to see that movie,” Jean said, “Don’t worry, I got you this time.”

 “Thanks,” Kat said walking to her room.

 “Oh, hey, it’s just us for a few days, so don’t bother putting those murky contacts in,” Jean said, smacking her on the butt on her way past.
 Kat laughed and nodded as she walked to her room.
 She went to the bathroom and looked at her reflection.
 Washing her hands first, she pulled the brown contact from her bright purple eyes.
 She frowned as she looked at the unusual color.
 It was hard to find a good job with such an unusual skill, that sometimes distracted her from work, and even harder when her eyes were such a bright shade of purple.
 She tried to play them off as brown by wearing contacts.
-But then people would notice her staring off.
-Jean was used to it, but how would Jean’s husband react?
+But then people would still notice her staring off.
+Jean was used to it, but how would Jean’s fiancé react?
 Kat thought of the picture and shook her head.
 Any of those guys looking at her like she’s weird?
 Yeah, right!